BullionByPost® in the Media

 BullionByPost's Gold Bars Star on BBC2 Newsnight

 to discuss the recent gold price falls alongside BullionByPost's 10 x 1KG

-Ex-trader Keiser continues to back gold and argues the fundamentals of owning physical gold have not changed claiming that the recent price dip offers individuals another great buying opportunity, contrastingly Knowles is pro-paper.
+Ex-trader Keiser continues to back gold and argues the fundamentals of owning physical gold have not changed claiming that the recent price dip offers individuals another great buying opportunity, while contrastingly Knowles is pro-paper.

-Aired 17th April | BBC Newsnight on BBC 2
+Aired 17th April | Newsnight on BBC Two

 Cyprus Bailout Woes Sparks Rush on Buying Gold

 The company, which sells and delivers bullion to customers via Royal Mail, said it had seen weekly sales triple to more than £4 million in the past two weeks.
 It expects to record a turnover of £75 million for the year to the end of April, up 40 per cent on the previous year.

 The company said most of the demand has come from new customers.
 It also claimed to have been 'inundated' with inquiries from people living in Cyprus wanting to buy gold.
 This includes Cypriots and British expats, as well as people living in the UK but with bank accounts in Cyprus.